 Here’s my example of a post that does well with affiliates: How to Plan a Budget Trip to Fiji

 There are many different affiliate programs out there.
 Instead of signing up for a different program with every advertiser you want to promote, it’s better to join affiliate networks.
-Among the others: Affiliate Window, Commission Junction, Share A Sale, Amazon, eBay Enterprise, or Commission Factory.
+Among the others: Awin, Commission Junction, Share A Sale, Amazon, Impact Radius, eBay Enterprise, or Commission Factory.

 In my opinion, it’s the best source of income, as it’s passive if you optimize your content correctly.
 You don’t have to depend on new clients or constantly chase new projects.
 Both the content and your income are out there working for you even when you’re sleeping.

 Destination Campaigns (Paid Press Trips)